scsm-ua/kirtan-guide-en/songs/namamishvaram-sachchidananda-rupam.md

     tathā prema-bhaktiṁ svakāṁ me prayacha
     na mokṣe graho me ’sti dāmodareha

-O Lord Dāmodar, just as the two sons of Kuvera— Maṇigrīva and Nalakīśvara— were delivered from the curse of Nārada and made into great devotees by You in Your form as a baby tied with rope to a wooden grinding mortar, in the same way, please give to me Your own prema-bhakti.
+O Lord Dāmodar, just as the two sons of Kuvera — Maṇigrīva and Nalakīśvara — were delivered from the curse of Nārada and made into great devotees by You in Your form as a baby tied with rope to a wooden grinding mortar, in the same way, please give to me Your own prema-bhakti.
 I only long for this and have no desire for any kind of liberation.

 #### 8